iacchus/ntfy-real-time-client/README.rst

 THIS IS NOT READY YET
 ===============================

-Command line app and framework for receiving and processing Pushover push notifications in real time.
+Command line app and framework for receiving and processing NTFY push notifications in real time.

 .. _pyscaffold-notes:

 Features
 ========

-* Receive notifications real time via Pushover websocket server.
+* Receive notifications real time via NTFY websocket server.
 * Execute python funcions via commands received by notification, passing arguments as ``*args``.
 * Execute shell commands, passing arguments.
 * Execute python functions to all received notifications (*eg.*,. you can use